martin-king/erai_tnflux/README.md

 6. Create the daily px, py, pz, div, psiaa files with calc_tnflux.gs, use RUN_GRADS.sh to submit to batch.
 7. Use cdo_mergeday.py to merge the files from step 6 to erai_tnflux_day_????.nc.
 8. Use cdo_monmean2.py to create erain_tnflux_mon_????.nc, then cdo mergetime to merge the resulting files to erai_tnflux_mon_1979_2015.nc

+The scripts with "monthlydata" are applied to (obviously) monthly data, the others are to daily data.